ericjosephshapiro/complabweb/content/courses/data_exploration_in_python/index.md

 Late assignments beyond three days receive zero.

 ### Exams
-The Midterm is a take home project that blends: mathematical statistics, statistical programming, and simulaiton.
+The Exam is an in-class exam on content up until that time.
 The Final is a take home project that asks students to build a fully functional web-application in python that will draw on all aspects of the course.
 Quizzes are due by midnight on class days.
 Quizes are quick and meant to test class engagement.